gotreasa/check_for_factor_in_python/docs/NOTES.md

 - ⚠ should indicate 7 is NOT a factor of 4
 - ⚠ should indicate 7 is NOT a factor of 44
 - ⚠ should indicate 2 is NOT a factor of 31
-- ⚠ should give an error if the base is a negative number
-- ⚠ should give an error if the base is not an integer
-- ⚠ should give an error if the factor is not an integer